revanth-kumar-01-ai/Text-Mining-Projects/README.md

 ### **3. TF-IDF (Term Frequency-Inverse Document Frequency) 📊🔍**

 **A numerical statistic used to identify important words in a document by measuring their relevance based on frequency and uniqueness across multiple documents.** 🚀

+### **Sentiment Prediction Using Naïve Bayes**

+A probabilistic model that classifies text as positive or negative using the IMDB dataset. 🚀